juankevinTR/IS2-MoneyCalculator/README.md

 # IS2-MoneyCalculator

+A program to convert an Euro amount to another currency available (GPB, PLN, USD)

 ## Prerequisites 📋

 You need to add an environment variable with your API_ACCESS_KEY of [fixer](https://fixer.io) account in your computer or in the Run configuration of your IDE.